 MTH 125 : Modern College Mathematics

 This course gives the student a better appreciation and understanding of mathematics with a minimum of algebraic manipulation.
 Topics may be selected from the following: sets, logic, inductive reasoning, elementary number theory, consumer mathematics, probability, statistics, and number systems.
-Competency met: Quantitative and Symbolic Reasoning.
+Prerequisite: Introductory Algebra competency.
 Three lecture hours per week.
-Fall, Spring, Summer
+3 credits Fall, Spring, Summer

 Introductory Algebra competency.